Colt Terry

 After forging his birth certificate to enlist at 16 in 1945, Terry served two tours in combat in Korea, one behind enemy lines, and three tours in combat in Vietnam.
-He enlisted in the U.S. Army on September 26, 1945 as a private.
+He enlisted in the U.S. Army on September 26, 1945, as a private.
 He retired in August 1970 as a Lieutenant colonel and during his time in service he spent more than 23 years as a Green Beret instructor.
+He earned a Purple Heart, and two Bronze Stars.